Python-GIS-book/site/source/part1/chapter-03/md/02-data-analysis.md

 data["TIME"].tail()
 ```

 The `TIME` column contains several observations per day (and even several observations per hour).
-The timestamp for the first observation is `190601010600`, i.e. from 1st of January 1906 (way back!), and the timestamp for the latest observation is `201910012350`. (**TODO: UPDATE THESE WITH NEW DATA**).
+The timestamp for the first observation is `190601010600`, i.e. from 1st of January 1906 (way back!), and the timestamp for the latest observation is `201910012350`.
 As we can see, the data type (`dtype`) of our column seems to be `int64`, i.e. the information is stored as integer values.

 We want to aggregate this data on a monthly level.
 In order to do so, we need to "label" each row of data based on the month when the record was observed.
 Hence, we need to somehow separate information about the year and month for each row.
 In practice, we can create a new column (or an index) containing information about the month (including the year, but excluding days, hours and minutes).
 There are different ways of achieving this, but here we will take advantage of `string slicing` which means that we convert the date and time information into character strings and "cut" the needed information from the string objects.
 The other option would be to convert the timestamp values into something called `datetime` objects, but we will learn about those a bit later.
 Before further processing, we first want to convert the `TIME` column as character strings for convenience, stored into a new column `TIME_STR`: